Filmmaker Ken Burns Comes to Kent State for Presidential Speaker Series

-Filmmaker Ken Burns spoke at the fifth Kent State University Presidential Speaker Series on Tuesday, April 22, at 7:30 p.m. in the Memorial Athletic and Convocation Center (MAC Center).
+Filmmaker Ken Burns will speak at the fifth Kent State University Presidential Speaker Series on Tuesday, April 22, at 7:30 p.m. in the Memorial Athletic and Convocation Center (MAC Center).

-Burns’ appearance was sponsored by Kent State’s Office of the Provost, the College of Arts and Sciences, the College of the Arts and the College of Communication and Information.
+This ticketed event is open to the public.
+Free general admission tickets will be available beginning Monday, March 3, athttp://kentstate.universitytickets.com.
+A limited number of $15 chairback seats also will be available.
+Burns’ appearance is sponsored by Kent State’s Office of the Provost, the College of Arts and Sciences, the College of the Arts and the College of Communication and Information.

 Burns’ films have won 12 Emmy Awards and two Oscar nominations, and in 2008, he was honored by the Academy of Television Arts & Sciences with a Lifetime Achievement Award.
 He has been the recipient of more than 25 honorary degrees and is a sought after public speaker, appearing at colleges, civic organizations and business groups throughout the country.

-In addition to being the spring Presidential Series Speaker, Burns’ appearance served as the keynote address for the 2014 Symposium on Democracy.
+In addition to being the spring Presidential Series Speaker, Burns' appearance will serve as the keynote address for the 2014 Symposium on Democracy.